cswrk/docs/docs/angular.md

 ---
 title: Angular
 has_children: false
-nav_order: 4
+nav_order: 2
 ---

 # Angular

-I am a child page.
+This is a test for an angular notes page.